Laredo, Texas: Colleges and universities

-Laredo is home to Laredo College(LC), Texas A&M International University(TAMIU), and the University of Texas Education and Research Center at Laredo(UT Center at Laredo).
+Laredo is home to three higher education institutions Laredo College (LC), Texas A&M International University (TAMIU), and the University of Texas Education and Research Center at Laredo (UT Center at Laredo).

 Laredo College is a two-campus institution which offers two-year Associate's degrees.
 The main campus, Laredo College Fort McIntosh Campus, is at the western end of downtown Laredo near the Rio Grande, on the site of the former Fort McIntosh.
 This fort played a major role in the development of Laredo, as it protected the community from Indian raids in its early history.
 Several of the old buildings at the fort were converted into classrooms, but after renovation programs nearly all of the campus structures are now modern.
 The smaller, newer second campus, Laredo College South Campus, is in south Laredo along U. S. Route 83.